2016 Baku GP2 Series round: Practice and qualifying

 Antonio Giovinazzi (pictured in 2014) won the first pole position of his GP2 Series career and later won both races.

 One 45-minute practice session on Friday was held before the two races.
 The session was held on a dirty track with lap times gradually improving throughout practice when the cars cleaned the circuit.
-Nato set the fastest lap with a time of 1 minute, 55.392 econd, ahead of Giovinazzi in second and Sergey Sirotkin third.
+Nato set the fastest lap with a time of 1:55.392, ahead of Giovinazzi in second and Sergey Sirotkin in third.
 Gasly, Oliver Rowland, Luca Ghiotto (Trident), Jordan King, Arthur Pic (Rapax), Marciello, and Sergio Canamasas (Carlin) rounded out the session's top-ten drivers.
 The session was disrupted when King went onto the turn 15 run-off area and was required to swerve to avoid hitting a van parked at the corner, prompting the activation of the virtual safety car (VSC) to allow the vehicle to be moved.
 Two further VSC periods were necessitated late on when Marciello and Gustav Malja (Rapax) slid off the track at the same corner, ending their sessions prematurely.

 Friday afternoon's qualifying session ran for 30-minutes.
 The session determined the starting order for the first race with the drivers' fastest lap times.
 The pole position winner was awarded four points for the Drivers' and Teams' Championships.
 No competitor was required to start the races with the tyres they qualified on.
 Qualifying was postponed until after the second Formula One practice session when race director Charlie Whiting inspected the track at the second and third turns and decided that alterations were required to the kerbs in the area.
 It came after concerns were raised by Pirelli who reported that several tyres had been cut 5 cm by several loosened screws.
 The session was held in cloudy and windy weather conditions.
-Giovinazzi achieved the first pole position of his GP2 Series career, and the second for Prema Racing, with a time of 1 minute, 51.752 seconds.
+Giovinazzi achieved the first pole position of his GP2 Series career, and the second for Prema Racing, with a time of 1:51.752.
 He was joined on the grid's front row by ART Grand Prix's Nobuharu Matsushita who had pole position until Giovinazzi's lap.
 His teammate Sirotkin qualified third and was fastest early on.
 Marciello took fourth, and Ghiotto was fifth, which was achieved on his second run.
 Rowland, Marvin Kirchhöfer, Gasly, Nato, and Canamasas rounded out the top ten qualifiers.
 King was the fastest driver not to qualify in the top ten with the field was completed by Markelov, DAMS teammates Lynn and Nicholas Latifi.
 Mitch Evans (Campos Racing), Pic, Daniël de Jong (MP Motorsport), Jimmy Eriksson (Arden International), Malja, Sean Gelael (Campos Racing), Nabil Jeffri (Arden International) and Philo Paz Armand (Trident).
 The session was stopped when Armand and de Jong drove onto the turn three escape road; de Jong was unable to continue.